WebAssembly/module-linking/proposals/module-types/Explainer.md

 Unlike most source-language nested functions/classes, nested modules have no special access to their parents' state.
-However, since modules and types are closed, stateless expressions and thus "sharing" is equivalent to duplication, nested modules can refer to their parents' types and modules via *aliases*.
+However, since modules and types are closed, stateless expressions which would otherwise have to be duplicated, sharing is allowed between children and parents via module and type *aliases*.

 As syntactic sugar in the textual format, a nested module can simply use the `$name` of the enclosing module/type:
 ```wasm
 (module